 - 9. The Applicant shall prepare and implement a Transport Management Plan for the development to the satisfaction of the Secretary.
-This plan must: - (a) be prepared in consultation with the RMS, BSC and CDSC; - (b) be submitted to the Secretary for approval prior to carrying out any construction on site; - (c) include a program to monitor and report on the: - amount of mineral concentrate transported from the site; - amount of MSP process waste returned to the site; and - date and time of each train movement generated by the development; - (d) include the measures that would be implemented to address the relevant requirements in the Code of Practice for the Safe Transport of Radioactive Materials (ARPANSA, 2001, or its latest version); - (e) focus on traffic management along the haulage route and light vehicle access route; - (f) include a Road Transport Protocol for all drivers transporting materials to and from the site with measures to ensure: - heavy vehicles adhere to the designated haulage route; - all vehicles transporting mineral concentrate are completely covered whilst in transit;
+This plan must: - (a) be prepared in consultation with TfNSW, BSC and CDSC; - (b) be submitted to the Secretary for approval prior to carrying out any construction on site; - (c) include a program to monitor and report on the: - amount of mineral concentrate and ore transported from the site; - amount of MSP process waste returned to the site; and - date and time of each train movement generated by the development;

-- the staggering of heavy vehicle departures to minimise impacts on the road network, where practicable; - no disruption to school bus timetables; - the management of worker fatigue during trips to and from the site; - appropriate driver behaviour including adherence to speed limits, safe overtaking and maintaining appropriate distances between vehicles (i.e. a Driver Code of Conduct); - adherence to drug and alcohol policies; - appropriate vehicle maintenance and safety; - contingency plans when the haulage route is disrupted due to low visibility or closed due to wet weather; - emergency response plans; - the safe transportation MSP process wastes; and - compliance with and enforcement of the protocol.
+- (d) include the measures that would be implemented to address the relevant requirements in the Code of Practice for the Safe Transport of Radioactive Materials (ARPANSA, 2001, or its latest version): - (e) focus on traffic management along the haulage route, light vehicle access route and shuttle bus access route: - (f) include a Road Transport Protocol for all drivers transporting materials and workers to and from the site with measures to ensure: - vehicles adhere to the designated routes shown in Appendix 3 and Appendix 3B; - all vehicles transporting mineral concentrate or ore are completely covered whilst in transit; - the staggering of heavy vehicle departures to minimise impacts on the road network, where practicable; - no disruption to school bus timetables; - the management of worker fatigue during trips to and from the site; - appropriate driver behaviour including adherence to speed limits, safe overtaking and maintaining appropriate distances between vehicles (i.e. a Driver Code of Conduct); - · adherence to drug and alcohol policies; - appropriate vehicle maintenance and safety; - contingency plans when the haulage route or shuttle bus route is disrupted due to low visibility or closed due to wet weather; - · emergency response plans; - the safe transportation MSP process wastes; and - · compliance with and enforcement of the protocol